 The receptionist in the clinic books Joan and Alan into Hilary’s schedule.
 When Joan and Alan arrive at Hilary’s treatment room, Alan begins to cry and wave his hands anxiously.
 Joan tries to soothe Alan and tells him that Hilary is going to give him a massage treatment.
 Alan becomes increasingly upset.

 With some trepidation, Hilary asks Alan if she can sit beside him.
 Alan turns his back to Hilary.
 Joan encourages Hilary to sit beside Alan anyway, suggesting that Alan will get used to her presence in a few minutes.
 Hilary follows Joan’s instruction and sits beside Alan, even though he clearly indicates that he doesn’t want her to do so by continuing to turn away.
 Joan suggests that Hilary put her hand gently on Alan’s back to introduce her touch.
 Alan squirms away from Hilary.
-They wait a few minutes so that Alan can get used to Hilary’s presence and her hand on his back but his anxiety, hand waving, and body language are amplified.
+They wait a few minutes so that Alan can get used to Hilary’s presence and her hand on his back but his anxiety and body language are amplified.
 He begins to kick the table and yell “no”.

 Did Hilary’s actions meet the consent standard of practice?

 No. Despite Alan indicating his discomfort, Hilary follows his mother’s instruction, instead.
 Even when he clearly demonstrates that he feels anxious and uncomfortable with Hilary’s presence by squirming away, she continues to sit beside him and even puts her hand on his back, making things worse for Alan.
 Moreover, Hilary follows Joan’s lead in how to relate to Alan, rather than respecting Hilary’s own reactions to the situation.